Facebook ad boycott kicks off as last-ditch talks fail

 Companies that run ads in order to promote their brand image rather than to make direct sales are less beholden to Facebook.
 Many of these, including the multinational advertisers who have joined up with the boycott, will begin to plot how they can achieve the same goals without Facebook, the executive said.

 For Facebook, the boycott is unlikely to have a big financial impact.
 The top 100 brands on Facebook in 2019 likely brought in only 6% of Facebook’s total $70 billion in annual revenue, according to a Morningstar research note citing Pathmatics data, which measures most types of advertising on the platform.
-Facebook said last year its top 100 advertisers accountED for less than 20% of total ad revenue.
+Facebook said last year its top 100 advertisers accounted for less than 20% of total ad revenue.

 News of the boycott wiped away $56 billion from Facebook’s market capitalization after an 8% drop in its stock on Friday.
 But shares recovered 3% on Tuesday and are actually trading 8% higher year to date.